-Virginia Commonwealth University (VCU) is committed to supporting and promoting an ethical culture of compliance and accountability in which all university employees and students act in an ethical, honest, and lawful manner.
-VCU communicates expectations for such conduct to members of the university community through written policies and procedures.
-University members are required to follow and uphold all applicable policies and procedures and to comply with this policy when creating and maintaining policies and procedures.
+Virginia Commonwealth University is committed to supporting and promoting an ethical culture of compliance and accountability in which all university employees and students act in an ethical, honest, and lawful manner.
+VCU communicates expectations for such conduct to members of the university community through its Code of Conduct and written policies and procedures.
+University members are required to follow and uphold the Code of Conduct and all applicable policies and procedures and to comply with this policy when creating and maintaining policies and procedures.

 Responsibility for developing, implementing, and training to a specific policy falls to the designated Responsible Office.
 The Integrity and Compliance Office (ICO) is responsible for ensuring that a Responsible Office follows proper policy development and approval processes in compliance with this policy.
 The Responsible Office is accountable for the policy’s accuracy, timeliness, and education and awareness to appropriate audiences.

-Universitywide policies (Administrative policies) require a review by the University Council and final approval from the President’s Cabinet.
+Universitywide policies (Administrative policies as defined herein) require a review by the University Council and final approval from the President’s Cabinet.
 Certain universitywide policies (Board of Visitors policies as defined herein) require additional approval from the Board of Visitors (BOV).
-In certain circumstances, universitywide policies requiring expedited implementation may take effect with interim approval according to this policy (Interim policies).
+In certain circumstances, universitywide policies requiring expedited implementation may take effect with interim approval according to this policy (Interim policies as defined herein).

 The ICO maintains in the Policy Library official versions of all universitywide policies in effect and is responsible for retention and destruction of policy documents in accordance with the Library of Virginia’s Records Retention and Disposition Schedule.

 Noncompliance with this policy may result in disciplinary action up to and including termination.
 VCU supports an environment free from retaliation.
 Retaliation against any employee who brings forth a good faith concern, asks a clarifying question, or participates in an investigation is prohibited.